-National Forest System (NSF) lands are divided into regions across the country.
-Region One is comprised of parts of North Dakota, Idaho, Washington, Wyoming and all of Montana.
+(NSF) lands are divided into regions across the country.
+Region One is comprised of parts of North Dakota, Idaho, Washington, Wyoming, and all of Montana.
 NSF lands in Montana cover 19.4 million acres or about 85% of the total forested acres in the state.
 The harvesting of trees to meet citizens’ daily needs is only one of the many uses of our public timberlands.
-The forests also provide gas, oil, and hard core minerals.
-Wildlife and livestock rely on the forest lands for grazing.
-The national forests provide camping, hiking, biking, snowmobiIing, hunting, fishing, and skiing experiences.
+The forests also provide gas, oil, and hardcore minerals.
+Wildlife and livestock rely on forest lands for grazing.
+The national forests provide camping, hiking, biking, snowmobiling, hunting, fishing, and skiing experiences.
 Ninety-three percent of recreation takes place on these forest lands.
 Through proper management to ensure healthy forests, we can all share in the beauty and resources of our forests.

-The Bureau of Land Management (BLM) is another federal agency which has jurisdiction over 1.3 million acres of forestlands in Montana.
-Approximately 1/3 is restricted to harvest due to Wilderness and Wilderness Study Acres designations, legal access, recreation and the presence of threatened and/or endangered species.
-The dominate trees species are Douglas-fir, lodgepole pine and ponderosa pine.
+The Bureau of Land Management (BLM) is another federal agency that has jurisdiction over 1.3 million acres of forestlands in Montana.
+Approximately 1/3 is restricted to harvest due to Wilderness and Wilderness Study Acres designations, legal access, recreation, and the presence of threatened and/or endangered species.
+The dominant tree species are Douglas-fir, lodgepole pine, and ponderosa pine.
 The Montana Probably Sale Quantity (PSQ) is roughly 16mmbf annually.

 The National Park Service in Montana occupies 1,037,694 reserved acres and the U.S. Fish and Wildlife Service manages another 110,000 acres of National Wildlife Refuges in the state.